kiranbakale/AMI-Readme/docs/environment_troubleshooting.md

 This error only happens once and rerunning should succeed without issue.

+### External IP not found errors due to region clash

+When creating External IPs on Cloud Providers they will typically be set in a specific region.

+As such, when creating an environment you should ensure that it's being deployed in the same region as the IP as failing to do so will result in IP not found errors.

+### Object Storage Bucket name clashes

+Depending on the Cloud Provider, Object Storage bucket names have various limitations.

+One key limitation is that names need to be globally unique across the Cloud Provider.
+As such, depending on the `prefix` or `object_storage_prefix` you have set the generated bucket names may clash with others globally, and you may see an error saying the buckets already exists.
+If this occurs, change either of the settings to chose different names for the buckets to workaround.

 ## Ansible

+### Omnibus Reconfigure Errors

+On Omnibus environments the Toolkit will be deploying [Omnibus GitLab](https://docs.gitlab.com/omnibus/).
+The main part of that process is reconfigure (`gitlab-ctl reconfigure`), where Omnibus will set up the configured components.
+The reconfigure process can be doing a lot and, at times, you may see error(s) being thrown.

+Debugging these errors would be the same as if you were setting up Omnibus directly, such as accessing the nodes directly and [examining the logs](https://docs.gitlab.com/omnibus/settings/logs.html).

 ### Ansible Install Failure - `No matching distribution found`